|Price||$6.67/month ($80 for 1 year)|

 No, I wouldn’t recommend you to opt for VyprVPN.

-Yes, the VPN offers a lot of good things like a high number of servers, strong encryption, the ability to download torrents, and even unblock streaming services US Netflix and BBC iPlayer.
+Yes, the VPN offers a lot of good things like a high number of servers, strong encryption, the ability to download torrents, and even unblock streaming services US Netflix, Disney Plus and BBC iPlayer.

 But the flaws it has stopped us short from recommending it.

 Firstly, VyprVPN uses virtual servers which are dangerous as compared to bare-metal servers, secondly, its plans are priced quite high as compared to even better services out there and thirdly, its jurisdiction is problematic.

 You can find out more about PureVPN in this comprehensive review here.